josala7/Hotel-Dashboard/README.md

-# The Wild oasis Hotel
+# The Wild Oasis Hotel
 ## Intoduction
 Developed a hotel system dashboard that enables hotel employees to efficiently manage their hotel operations.
 ### Key features :